diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 ## A, b, c, d, e ...

 > This section was pretty mangled.
 In the beginning, this post was about a dozen times larger.
-I iteratively simplified Tummys as I was adding far too much-unneded complexity.
+I iteratively simplified *Tummys* as I was adding far too much-unneded complexity.
 > This is one of the things I cut from the most.
 > At the start Tummy had a kind of type system based on alphabets.
 Furthermore, I was designing some things around another entity that modelled languages.
 > In the end, most of this was scrapped off, so that alphabets are pretty bare.
 > I decided to still keep a minimal iteration of them to use in the definition of TMs as I think they can provide a useful way for the compiler to spot some logical errors.

-One of the basic building blocks of Tummys is alphabets.
-Alphabets are a collection of unique comma-separated characters between a pair of braces, as follows:
+One of the basic building blocks of *Tummys* is **alphabets**.
+Alphabets are a collection of unique comma-separated characters ( between a pair of single quotes ) between a pair of braces, as follows:

 ~~~
 ['0', '1']